Richard E. Cone Award: For Emerging Leaders in Community Engagement

-Dr. Richard E. Cone (simply and fondly called “Dick” by his colleagues) has been a voice in the national dialogue on experiential education, civic engagement and service-learning since the 1970s.
-He has provided a guiding spirit and voice in the development and evolution of California Campus Compact since its beginnings more than 20 years ago.
+Dr. Richard E. Cone (simply and fondly called “Dick” by his colleagues) passed away on April 3, 2020.
+He was a leader in the national dialogue on experiential education, civic engagement and service-learning since the 1970s.
+He provided a guiding spirit and voice in the development and evolution of California Campus Compact since its beginnings more than 30 years ago.
 In 1999, California Campus Compact presented Dick Cone with the first Richard E. Cone Award for Excellence & Leadership in Cultivating Community Partnerships in Higher Education.

 2020 Richard E. Cone Award for Emerging Leaders Recipient

 California Campus Compact selected Maria Silva, M.A., as the recipient of the second California Campus Compact 2020 Richard E. Cone Award for Emerging Leaders in Community Engagement.
 The Richard E. Cone Award recognizes an exemplary early-career individual who is an emerging leader in the field of community engagement, whose work has had a positive impact on campus and in the community, and who is guided by the best practices of community-campus partnerships.

 “Dick’s vision and his dedication to education as a means of changing the world was a light and an encouragement to all of us to continue to try and emulate his example.
 His kindness and gentleness were what I remember most.
 He knew what was important and dedicated his life to using education as a tool to grow awareness and kindness.
 May he Rest In Peace for he left a legacy that can change the world.”